How Long Does It Take, What Degree Do You Need, and More

-1 common question that we always get is what major or degree do I need to become A Fine Artist and Painter or what courses do I need to take.
+One of the most common questions that we always get is what major or degree do I need to become Fine Artists and Painters or what courses do I need to take.

-We did a survey to ask other Fine Artists and Painters what did they major in college or university and here are the most popular majors that came up.
+We also asked Fine Artists and Painters what did they major in college or university and here are the top 5 most popular majors that came up.

 Formal schooling is not required for craft and fine artists.
 However, many artists take classes or earn a bachelor’s or master’s degree in fine arts, which can improve their skills and job prospects.
 Those who want to teach fine arts at public elementary or secondary schools usually must have a teaching certificate in addition to a bachelor’s degree.
 Advanced degrees in fine arts or arts administration are usually necessary for management or administrative positions in government, management positions in private foundations, and teaching positions in colleges and universities.